 Additionally, health insurance companies can only provide policies through healthcare.gov if they have a plan available for each of the four metal tiers.
 Individual plans are divided into the metal tiers — Bronze, Silver, Gold, and Platinum — based on the cost-sharing split between the customer and the insurance company.
 Having the metal tiers allows you to make an apples-to-apples comparison of benefits and costs.

-In 2020, 12 states and the District of Columbia have their own marketplaces for individuals and families: California, Colorado, Connecticut, District of Columbia, Idaho, Maryland, Massachusetts, Minnesota, Nevada, New York, Rhode Island, Vermont, and Washington.
+As of 2022, 17 states and the District of Columbia have their own marketplaces for individuals and families: California, Colorado, Connecticut, Idaho, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, Vermont, and Washington.

 State marketplaces generally work the same way as the federal exchange.
 The big difference is the state, not the federal government, is in charge of all aspects of the health insurance exchange.

 This also means a state has more control over the health insurance plans available on its exchange.
 States with their own marketplaces can place additional rules on insurance plans, requiring them to cover more benefits and services.
 States can also set different quality and pricing guidelines for policies.

 States may also set different qualifying events for special enrollment periods.
 For example, New York allows women to qualify for a special enrollment period when they become pregnant, while the federal government only counts the birth of a child as a qualifying life event.